-These results show that new well construction plays a large role in how environmental shocks affect groundwater resources.
-The contrast between the static and dynamic versions of the decomposition shows that the durable nature of well construction gives rise to persistent effects that are important to take into account.
-The decomposition also demonstrates that out of the damages to groundwater levels and well failures we estimate as occurring in response to environmental shocks, a large fraction is indeed due to agricultural adaptation, through a mechanism that we can observe and estimate empirically.
+the decomposition shows that the durable nature of well construction gives rise to persistent effects that are important to take into account.
+The decomposition also demonstrates that out of the damages to groundwater levels and well failures we estimate as occurring in response to environmental shocks, a meaningful share is indeed due to behavioral margins of adjustment, through a mechanism that we observe and estimate empirically.